Onurkekec0/Open-Ports-visualization/README.md

 For detailed information about the project and how to use it, please refer to the [Documentation](DOCUMENTATION.md) file.

-## Contributing

-If you wish to contribute to this project or report issues, please read [CONTRIBUTING](CONTRIBUTING.md) for guidelines and follow them before submitting your contributions.

 ## License

 This project is licensed under the [MIT License](LICENSE).